-Occassionally we’re asked what is the best thing that Concord area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the best thing that Concord area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Concord homeowners, but there are typically two obstacles to actually getting it done:

 - Knowing just how often to change your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can exacerbate or cause damage to costly equipment, like your compressor, so it's best to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.